Jules3182/HexenFolio/README.md

 - NTFY integration for movement notifications (Daily recaps or price spike events)

 ## Dev Roadmap:
-1. Proof of concept
+1. ~Proof of concept~
-2. Functional TUI
+2. ~Functional TUI~
-3. Build in FastAPI so it can display basically the TUI on a webserver
+3. ~Build in FastAPI so it can display basically the TUI on a webserver~
+4. Build out each page to display basic JSON outputs and have some functionality for changing settings
-4. Get Plotly.js working to display live graphs of the data
+5. Get Plotly.js working to display live graphs of the data
+6. Lots of polish
-5. Dockerize the whole thing to work as a container
+7. Dockerize the whole thing to work as a container
-6. Expand on features, add customization, etc.
+8. Expand on features, add customization, etc.

 ## Feature List

+#### Version 0.2.2
+- Plotly js graphs added!
+- Expanded settings, improved app flow, hisorical data fixes
+- A bunch of other small fixes

+#### Version 0.2.1
+- Each page is set up
+- Ticker service is now active for use in a side project

 #### Version 0.2.0
 - Random scripts no more!
 It is now a *semi* fucntional app!